How Exclusive are Ethereum Transactions? Evidence from non-winning blocks: Introduction

+To investigate the origin of exclusive transactions, we then analyze the relationship between transaction senders and builders.
+Counting transactions alone, we find that the vast majority of exclusive transactions can be attributed to senders that interact exclusively with a single builder.
+However, when we shift focus from transaction counts to transaction \textit{value} and consider only those that are ultimately included on-chain, the picture changes.
+Under our preferred operational definition of a ``transaction sender,'' only about 7\% of the total value of exclusive transactions can be attributed to exclusive relationships between searchers and builders.
+Such relationships therefore appear to play a limited role in explaining the overall value of exclusive transactions.

-We then study whether transactions change status over time.
-Among the transactions that first appear as exclusive, 162 remain exclusive during multiple bidding cycles, 174 transition to private in a subsequent bidding cycle, and 12 exclusive transactions later appear in the public mempool.
-These 12 transactions seem to be user-generated, as they swap on DEX pools using well-known routers (0x and 1inch).
-Their initial exclusivity is puzzling: ordinary users typically gain no benefit from sending a transaction to a single builder rather than sharing it privately via a known private mempool or broadcasting it publicly.
-More surprisingly, these transactions later appear in the public mempool, meaning they were first delayed and then exposed to attacks.
-We speculate that a private mempool operator may have shared them exclusively with one builder, falling back to the public mempool if that builder failed to win.\footnote{The presence of exclusive users' transactions is notable because four of the five major private mempool operators explicitly state that they share transactions with multiple builders (MEV Blocker, Flashbots Protect, Blink, and Merkel; see \citealp{janicot2025privatemevprotectionrpcs}).
-In contrast, the fifth operator, Metamask Smart Transactions, does not publicly disclose its sharing policies.}
+Finally, we study whether transactions change status over time, starting with changes \textit{across} bidding cycles.
+Among transactions that first appear as exclusive, 162 remain exclusive over multiple cycles, 174 transition to private in a subsequent cycle, and 12 later appear in the public mempool.
+These 12 transactions appear to be user-generated, as they involve swaps on DEX pools via well-known routers such as 0x and 1inch.
+Their initial exclusivity is puzzling, as ordinary users typically gain no benefit from sending transactions to a single builder instead of submitting them to a privately to multiple builders or to the public mempool.
+Even more surprisingly, these transactions eventually appear in the public mempool, indicating that they were initially delayed and later exposed to potential attacks (one was in fact the victim of a sandwich attack).
+In four cases, the same builder who initially had exclusive access ultimately included the transaction on-chain.
+We speculate that a private mempool operator may have shared these transactions exclusively with one builder, reverting to the public mempool when that builder failed to win.\footnote{Private mempools are services that allow users to send transactions directly to one or more builders without broadcasting them to the public mempool.
+During the study period, there were five major private mempool operators.
+Four of them --- MEV Blocker, Flashbots Protect, Merkel, and Blink --- state in their documentation that they share transactions privately with multiple builders (on the differences between those operators, see \citealp{janicot2025privatemevprotectionrpcs}).
+Instead, the fifth operator, Metamask Smart Transaction, does not disclose its sharing policy.}